Click here to read the first part of this trip.

 |The view from a section of the Dead Horse Gully walk||A view of our campsite at Dead horse Gully|

 We go to the Tibooburra Hotel (the two storey hotel).
 There are quite a few vehicles coming into town.
 The ones coming from north and west particularly have large amounts of mud on them and under their wheel arches.
 At the pub we have a couple of beers and then get back to the camping area at 5:45 pm.
+Unfortunately a few months later the hotel catches fire and is badly damaged.
+I am not sure if it has yet been repaired but at least one bar is open as of April 2022.

 |The Tibooburra Hotel||Ian inside the Tibooburra Hotel|

 It is now a totally clear sky.
 I cook pork fillet and make Asian rice from a packet.
 We use the provided BBQs and burners.
-After this we sit watching the stars, seeing 11 satellites and four shooting stars.
+After this we sit and watch the stars, seeing 11 satellites and four shooting stars.
 I also watch South Sydney play West Tigers on my phone, pretty good reception.
 Souths win 18-10!
 I go to bed at 10:10 pm after the game.
 It is now 13â°C.

 |Sunset at Dead Horse Gully||A drone shot of Dead Horse Gully looking towards the town|